 - Close the hydraulic regulation lever (V) by switching it clockwise. - Increase the bow weight.
 Rotate the wing nut (K) counter clockwise to reduce the spring tension. - Load work piece and clamp it properly. - Turn main connect switch (A) to the ON position.
-Check to see that the indicator light (B) is lit. - Select Hydraulic mode on control switch (F), turn the switch to the right. - Press the start button (C).
+Check to see that the indicator light (B) is lit. - Select Hydraulic mode on control switch (F). - Press the start button (C).
 The coolant system should activate at the same time. - Open the hydraulic regulation lever (V) by switching it counter-clockwise. - Slightly turn the hydraulic flow control knob (J) counter-clockwise from 2-3 to control the saw bow's descent rate. - When the saw bow reaches the bottom the micro-switch will activate and the blade will stop. - Lift the saw bow to the appropriate height close the hydraulic regulation lever (V) by rotating it clockwise all the way to the end. - The machine is now ready for the next cutting operation.

-If may has an emergency situation should occur. - Press the emergency push button (D) down to shut off all functions.
-To release the emergency pushbutton rotate the mushroom shaped button in the clock-wise direction.
+If an emergency situation should occur:

+Press the emergency push button (D) down to shut off all functions.
+To release the emergency push button rotate the mushroom shaped button (D) clock-wise.
 The button will pop up, then the cutting cycle can be restarted.